Source Coding for Synthesizing Correlated Randomness: Introduction

-A renewed interest in soft covering led Cuff \cite{201311TIT_Cuf} to consider a point-to-point (PTP) version of the scenario depicted in Fig.~\ref{Fig:NetworkSoftCovering}, wherein Bob (or $X_{2}$) is absent.
-Leveraging \cite{197503TIT_Wyn, CuffPhDThesis}, Cuff \cite{201311TIT_Cuf} provided a characterization of the minimum rate $R_{1}$ for all values of the common randomness rate $C$.
-Cuff's work shares an interesting connection with an analogous problem in quantum information.
+The roots of this line of study - distributed terminals generating IID copies of correlated random variables - can be traced back to the work of Wyner \cite{197503TIT_Wyn}.
+Wyner \cite{197503TIT_Wyn} considered the scenario of distributed parties generating IID samples distributed with PMF $P_{XY}$, when fed with a common information stream.
+In characterizing this rate, Wyner discovered a measure, commonly referred to as \textit{Wyner's common information}, that quantifies the amount of common information between two correlated random variables.
+A renewed interest in this study led Cuff \cite{201311TIT_Cuf} to study the scenario depicted in Fig.~\ref{Fig:NetworkSoftCovering} with just two terminals corresponding to Alice, Charles, and Bob being absent.
+Cuff \cite{201311TIT_Cuf} characterized the entire set of rate pairs $(R,C)$ and showed that Wyner's common information forms one vertex of this region.
+Cuff's work also shares an interesting connection with an analogous problem in quantum information theory.
 Prior to \cite{201311TIT_Cuf}, Winter \cite{winter2004extrinsic} considered the problem of simulating quantum measurements with limited common randomness.
 This work was generalized in \cite{wilde2012information} where the authors characterized a complete trade-off between communication and common randomness rates.
-Building on this, \cite{201907ISIT_HeiAtiPra} studied a distributed scenario consisting of three distributed parties and derived inner and outer bounds.
+Building on this, \cite{201907ISIT_HeiAtiPra} studied a distributed scenario consisting of three distributed parties and derived inner bounds.

+Motivated by applications in security \cite{10.1007/978-3-030-56880-1_14}, cryptography \cite{10.1145/62212.62215}, need for co-ordinated control among distributed terminals \cite{201708TIT_Tre}, among others, this line of study has received considerable attention lately \cite{song2016likelihood,cuff2016soft }.
+The works of Wyner \cite{197503TIT_Wyn}, Cuff \cite{201311TIT_Cuf} and others \cite{yassaee2015channel} naturally lead us to consider the scenario depicted in Fig.~\ref{Fig:NetworkSoftCovering}.
+In contrast to these works, our scenario requires two distributed terminals, observing correlated information, to co-ordinate their communication to a central decoder.
+This poses certain technical challenges in the design and analysis of the encoders and the decoders, thereby leaving the information-theoretic study of our scenario unresolved.
+As we describe in the sequel, our work overcomes these challenge via (i) a novel design of the encoders and decoder, and (ii) identification of appropriate mathematical tools for performance analysis and rate region characterization.

+The key challenge here is to ensure that Bob's simulated samples $Y^{n}$ are \textit{correlated simultaneously} with $X_{1}^{n}$ and $X_{2}^{n}$ in a single-letter fashion.
+In particular, it maybe noted that the conventional side-information approach of treating one of the sources, say $X_{2}^{n}$, as side-information and adopting the proof of channel synthesis with side-information \cite{yassaee2015channel} does not work.
+The reason for this is the need for simultaneous correlation as mentioned above.
+Indeed, it maybe noted that, while the channel synthesis with side-information problem \cite{yassaee2015channel} has been addressed and solved several years ago, the problem of distributed channel synthesis has remained open.